omartra999/OmarDownloader/README.md

 # OmarDownloader

-A simple and lightweight Python-based file downloader using a graphical interface.
+A simple and lightweight Python-based music downloader using a graphical interface.

 ## Features